p2pu/detroit-digital/about.md

 - q: Can anybody start and facilitate a learning circle?
   a: |
     Yes!
 Learning circles are free to create, all you need is an account with P2PU.
-We have begun to create some [LANGUAGE]-language resources for facilitators, which you can view and contribute to [here](/facilitate)
+We have resources for facilitators which you can view and contribute to [here](/facilitate)

 layout: about
 bundles: